How to sell your house at auction for the best price

 When you’ve agreed to sell your house at auction, the auction house will want to draw up particulars, just like an estate agent would.
 So expect someone to measure your property, create a floorplan and take some photos.

 They’ll also put together a legal pack, which cuts down the amount of research potential buyers have to do.
 Typically this document includes local council searches, boundary map and a survey.

 So expect a surveyor to pop round to examine your home and produce a survey.

 With the particulars and legal pack ready, it’s time of the auction house to start promoting your property.
 Usually, they’ll upload your property to their website and the big property portals like Rightmove and Zoopla.

 Expect them to arrange an open day or two, where potential buyers can view your property and pick up a copy of the legal pack.
 Do your best to keep the property tidy and well presented.
-You might want to read What is home staging for our top tips.
+For our top tips, you might want to read: Why is home staging important?.